-Data discovery: the foundation of your privacy program
+Data discovery: the foundation of your data privacy program

-Building a strong privacy program is a multi-pronged effort with many steps to take.
-The first step involves data discovery.
+Building a strong data privacy program is a multi-pronged process with many steps to take.
+The first step to data privacy involves data discovery.

-Traditional data discovery—at least as traditional as anything can be in this field—falls short and needs to be improved upon.
-Instead, there are more modern tools available that rise to the occasion and serve as solutions for a company’s needs.
-When it’s done well, companies can build effective and efficient privacy programs that work for everybody involved.
+Traditional data discovery services—at least as traditional as anything can be in this field—fall short and need to be improved upon.
+Instead, there are more modern advanced data discovery tools available that rise to the occasion and serve as solutions for business and brand needs.
+When the data discovery process is done well, companies can build effective and efficient privacy programs that work for their business and all users involved.

 Generally speaking, traditional methods of data discovery are resource-intensive, static, and incomplete.
-Not only do they take a lot of time, but those methods don’t even provide everything they’re supposed to.
+Not only do those discovery tools take a lot of time, but those methods of discovery don’t even provide all the information they’re supposed to.

-In the past, data discovery was done by manually administering surveys across an organization.
-Not only were the processing times lengthy (ranging anywhere from 6 to 16 weeks), the collected data would be stale and outdated, meaning the exercise was really a waste of energy and resources.
+In the past, enterprise data discovery was done by manually administering surveys across an organization.
+Not only were the processing times with manual data discovery lengthy (ranging anywhere from 6 to 16 weeks), the collected data would be stale and outdated, meaning the data collection process was really a waste of energy and resources.

 Previously, data discovery wasn’t integrated into privacy programs because the technology wasn’t there.
-But now it is.
+But now, advanced technology is available.

-When different parts of companies are agile and adaptable, that’s when they have a better chance to be of optimal use.
-The same holds for data discovery solutions.
+When different parts of organizations are agile and adaptable, that’s when they have a better chance to be of optimal use in the business world.
+The same holds for data discovery tools.

-The best ones are always on, which means they’re continuously scanning your systems for changes in the data and updating your visibility.
-They’re also secure, which is obviously crucial for data integrity and gives everybody involved valuable peace of mind.
-This is attainable thanks to modern solutions, ones that are able to encrypt data and keep information secure.
+Modern data discovery tools are "always-on," which means they’re continuously scanning your systems for changes in the data and updating your visibility.
+They’re also secure, which is obviously crucial for data integrity and gives users valuable peace of mind.
+Secure data discovery is attainable thanks to modern solutions, able to encrypt data and keep information secure.

 Data discovery solutions should also be integrated with privacy management software.
-It’s key to remember that data discovery needs to be integrated and native to privacy management.
-If that data discovery platform is built-in and native, it becomes part of the process.
-At the same time, integrated solutions make compliance easier as well.
-Another crucial part to remember is that integration means privacy management software is enabled to handle important use cases like dynamic records of processing activities and the data lifecycle.
+It’s key to remember that smart data discovery needs to be integrated and native to privacy tooling.
+If that data discovery platform is built-in and native, it becomes part of the privacy process; making it easier for businesses to achieve compliance across all data systems.
+Another crucial part to remember about smart data discovery is that integration means privacy management software is enabled to handle important use cases like dynamic records of processing activities (ROPAs) and the data lifecycle.

 Being intentional with modern data discovery

-But that moment has passed, and today there’s plenty of time to create solutions that are automated, fit a business’s needs and intentional instead of rushed.
+But that moment has passed, and today there’s plenty of time to create data discovery solutions that are automated, fit a business’s needs, and are intentional instead of rushed.
 To do this, companies should make data discovery the foundation of privacy programs to fully understand their data surface area: prioritizing tools that are always-on, integrated with privacy, and secure.

-According to Gartner, a technology research and consulting company, 25% of the world is covered in privacy regulations.
-By 2023, they estimate that number will balloon to 70%, which could be tricky because no two regulations will be completely the same.
+According to Gartner, 25% of the world is covered in privacy regulations.
+By 2023, they estimate that number will balloon to 70%.
+And unfortunately, no two regulations will be completely the same.

 Ketch solves for that by offering automatic, native, scalable, efficient, programmable data discovery solutions that are stable and reliable in this ever-changing market

-Companies must remember that data discovery should be the foundation of their privacy program.
-This can sound like a daunting and scary task, but firms can make their data discovery programmable, scalable and native to their systems.
-If done right, this will reduce risk, burnish a company’s reputation with its customers and increase compliance to the various privacy regulations around the world.
+Companies must remember that data discovery services should be the foundation of their privacy program.
+Implementing a data discovery tool can sound like a daunting and scary task, but firms can make their data discovery programmable, scalable, and native to their business services and systems.
+If done right, effective data discovery will reduce risk, increase operational efficiency, and improve compliance to the various data privacy regulations around the world.